 A) CRUs from ESCs were clustered hierarchically according to the distribution and fractions of their PIRs that correspond to each chromatin state.
 Boxplots show the distribution of PIR fractions for each chromatin state (Act, active; Pois, poised; PcG, Polycomb-associated; Bg, background).
 Heatmaps show the log2 odds ratios of observing each promoter state associated with a CRU in each cluster (p<0.001, χ2 test on the contingency table).
 Data for NECs are shown in Figure 4–figure supplement 1.

 B) Genome browser representations of CRUs in ESCs.
 U2AF1 CRU from cluster 1 and TBX3 CRU from cluster 2, each exemplify where a non-background PIR within a CRU is associated with a uniform chromatin state.
 SUV39H2 CRU from cluster 6 and CDKN2B CRU from cluster 7, each exemplify where PIRs from different chromatin states form an individual CRU.
 Interaction arcs are coloured according to PIR chromatin state (active, green; poised, orange; Polycomb-associated, red; background, grey).
-See Figure 4–figure supplement 2 for additional examples.
+See Figure 4–figure supplement 2 for additional examples, and Figure 4-figure supplement 3 for read count interaction profiles.

 Figure 5.
 CRU state transitions occur during ESC differentiation and are associated with changes in gene transcription.